HwWobbe/WipHww/README.md

 * implementing "bob".V1.0.3
 * extending my folder structures for https://github.com/OokTech/TW5-MultiUser
 * considering Azure for staged hosting needs
+* making more use of GitHub wikis to reduce the need to scroll
 * considering the relative value of Dynalist & Diigo & KeepH to me
 * line staging happens at https://dynalist.io/d/_Xd3otdU1KRsesIKNqQfSBBB since ..
 * Unicode symbols are being published as part of a Dynalist file (add the URL)